onnx/onnx-tensorflow/onnx_tf/doc/API.md

 Default 0 means using latest version.

+`producer_name` : The name of the producer.

-`name` : The name of the output ONNX Graph.
+`graph_name` : The name of the output ONNX Graph.

 _returns_:

-The equivalent ONNX Graph Proto object.
+The equivalent ONNX Model Proto object.

 #### `onnx_tf.backend.TensorflowBackendBase.prepare`